New Hope-like Canal in Region Five to open up 55,000 acres of new lands for farmers - Guyana Chronicle

 Beyond improving existing farmlands, the project will also bring new lands on stream, particularly for small farmers who currently have no access due to the absence of proper drainage and irrigation systems.

-President Ali explained that the initiative clearly demonstrates the link between public investment and national development, noting that improved infrastructure will expand agricultural production, increase land access, and strengthen livelihoods across the region.
+President Ali said that the initiative clearly demonstrates the link between public investment and national development, noting that improved infrastructure will expand agricultural production, increase land access, and strengthen livelihoods across the region.